Open-access Classics resources

 The Warburg Institute Online Resources and Databases is extensive and well worth checking out too, as is the Stephanus TLG E-Resources for Classicists and the Ancient World Online index.

-Highly recommended also is this Open University blog outlining the OU's free Classical Studies material.
+Highly recommended also is this Open University blog outlining the OU's free Classical Studies material, and those available through the Classical Association (scroll down to the Free online resources and teaching support section).

 If you want to stay connected to Classics news during this crisis, we'd also recommend subscribing to the University of Liverpool's Classicists list.